PhyTom/Thermal_battery_simulator/docs/07_CODE_STRUCTURE.md

 ## 1. Introduction

-This document provides a deep dive into the code structure of the Sand Battery simulation project.
+This document provides a deep dive into the code structure of the Thermal Battery simulation project.
 It explains what each module does, its key functions, and how they interact.

 **IMPORTANT**: This project follows a **GUI-driven design**.
 All simulation parameters originate from GUI widgets - there are no hardcoded values in the core modules.